eadehemingway/legends/README.md

 ### features

+- basic legend
+- gradient legend ( with the ability to add text note, which is stored in local storage and persists if you refresh the page)
+- choropleth legend
--
+- timeline legend
+- the legends can be reordered using drag and drop (currently only in desktop)

 ### decisions

 - flat file structure
+- file names prefaced with their parent...
-- styled components
+- styled using styled components
 - small components
 - typescript
-- hooks
+- used react hooks
-- native DOMParser
+- used the native DOMParser to parse the html string received from the api

 ### challenges